 Prize competitions, unlike lotteries, do not need a Gambling Act licence.
 A prize competition must require entrants to exercise skill or judgment or to display knowledge, such that it can reasonably be expected to prevent a “significant proportion” of people from participating or from receiving a prize.
 Advertisers should contact the Gambling Commission or seek legal advice in relation to what constitutes sufficient skill or judgement.
 Marketers may charge for entry to a prize competition.
 A competition that does not involve some difficulty will be treated as a process that relies wholly on chance, and therefore classed as a lottery.
 The rules on advertising lotteries are set out in Section 17 of the CAP Code.

-A prize promotion might be considered an unlawful lottery if participants are required to pay to enter or to pay for goods at a price that reflects the opportunity to participate.
+A prize promotion might be considered an illegal lottery if participants are required to pay to enter or to pay for goods at a price that reflects the opportunity to participate.
 Examples of prices that reflect the opportunity to participate include increasing the price of a promotional pack compared to non-promotional packs before, during or after the prize promotion or reducing the quality or composition of the paid-for product or service during the promotion.

 If participants must pay to enter a prize draw, or make a purchase which reflects the opportunity to participate, a free entry route, or a ‘no-purchase necessary’ (“NPN”) will be required in the UK generally, to ensure that the promotion is not an illegal lottery.
 Free-entry routes should be explained clearly and prominently.
 Promoters should not discriminate against those who use a free-entry route by, for example, making it difficult to enter.